 | Mixed: a stable core plus a variable edge | Model both | Sometimes an ETLA core with VIP at the margin beats a single model |

 The mistake to avoid is letting the account team pick for you.
 Adobe has a preferred motion, and it is not always the one that fits your seat plan.
 Bring your own three-year seat forecast to the table and test both models against it.
+The forecast does not need to be perfect.
+It needs to be yours, built from the assigned-license report in the Admin Console and an honest view of headcount.

-The ETLA anniversary true-up
+4. The ETLA true-up and the anniversary trap

 The ETLA lets you deploy named-user licenses as you need them and settle once a year at the anniversary.
 You pay for the seats added during the year at the agreed price.
 The flexibility is real, and so is the trap: every seat you deploy and forget shows up in the true-up, and it raises the baseline that the next term is priced from.